Degree: BS, BA

 Examples of jobs available to biochemistry majors upon graduation include biochemist, medical or pharmaceutical lab technician, food scientist, or industrial sales representative.
 A large portion of the students who complete the biochemistry major go to professional school to pursue advanced degrees in fields such as medicine, dentistry, pharmacy, optometry or veterinary medicine.

-The median annual wages for biochemists and biophysicists in the top five industries in which these scientists worked were as follows:
+In May 2019, the median annual wages for biochemists and biophysicists in the top industries in which they worked were as follows:

 Students who complete the biochemistry major will be prepared to:

 - Understand the relationship between biochemistry and broader areas of science in a historical context